The European Ceramic Society

 Article 15 - The President

 The President of the Society shall be appointed by the Council in accordance with its rules for voting.
 The President shall serve for a period of two years beginning at the end of each ECerS Conference.
 The President is the administrative head of the society; he/she shall chair the meetings of the Council and the PEC, for which meetings he/she will formalize the agenda; he/she shall be an ex-officio member of all bodies of the Society.
-The President of the Society may delegate another representative among the Societies Members or a Member of the PEC to chair Council or PEC meetings, or to represent him/herself in specific circumstances.
+The President of the Society may delegate another representative among the Societies Members or a Member of the PEC meetings, or to represent him/herself in specific circumstances.
 The President shall promote and supervise the work of the Permanent Secretariat.
 The President takes the decisions about the Endorsement or not of International Conferences organized by non-European and European societies, answering a written request of their organizers.

 Article 16